Lazel102/LitScan/README.md

-# LitScan – A GPT-Assisted Tool for Systematic Literature Review on Theory of Mind in LLMs
+# LitScan – A GPT-Assisted Tool for Systematic Literature

 **LitScan** is a semi-automated pipeline for conducting systematic reviews on scientific papers using Large Language Models (LLMs).
 Originally developed during a research internship at ENS-PSL, it is tailored to support meta-analyses on Theory of Mind (ToM) capabilities in LLMs.